ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 If reading the docs and experimenting doesn't get you where you need to be, what to do?
 - John MacFarlane's answers in GitHub issues can be enlightening.
 See this [example](https://github.com/jgm/pandoc/issues/6259#issuecomment-841859989).
 - You could scour, or participate in, the [Pandoc discussion mailing list](https://groups.google.com/g/pandoc-discuss).
-- If your problem is related to Pandoc for R Markdown or Quarto specifically, head over to the [Posit community forum](https://community.rstudio.com/).
+- If your problem is related to Pandoc for R Markdown or Quarto specifically, head over to the [Posit community forum](https://community.rstudio.com/) or their respective Github Repo.

 Or what if Pandoc is not enough for your use case?

+- [Quarto](https://quarto.org/) is in fact a very user friendly layer of Pandoc with a lot of additional features and new defaults to make Pandoc better for scientific publishing.
+So usually if Pandoc is not enough (or hard to use), go look at Quarto (which has projects, etc.).
+Quarto with .md file is a like a cleverer Pandoc (no computation or else, only like Pandoc some text to convert).
 - You could _build upon_ Pandoc.
 Christophe recommends learning about [Lua filters](https://pandoc.org/lua-filters.html).
 See also [Lua filters for Quarto](https://quarto.org/docs/extensions/filters.html);
 [Lua filters for R Markdown](https://bookdown.org/yihui/rmarkdown-cookbook/lua-filters.html).